Joel-wong-al/ID_Website/README.md

 All pages are optimized for mobile and tablet screens, with elements adjusting dynamically for smaller displays.

 Dark theme aesthetic with glassmorphism-inspired UI components.

+10. Font Awesome Integration in Prestige

+Font Awesome icons are used throughout the Prestige website to enhance visual clarity, accessibility, and user experience.
+By integrating Font Awesome 6, we replaced generic text and emojis with clean, scalable icons that improve navigation and usability.

+11.Bottom Navigation

+Home (fa-house), search (fa-magnifying-glass), mystery box (fa-gift), cart (fa-shopping-cart), and profile (fa-user) icons provide quick access to key pages.

+12.Search Bar & Buttons

+The search feature now includes a search icon (fa-magnifying-glass), ensuring clarity.

+13. Back to Home & UI Enhancements

+Features a home icon (fa-house) for better user guidance.

+Using Font Awesome ensures consistency, responsiveness, and improved aesthetics while maintaining a lightweight and efficient design.

 Technologies Used